hsk81/protobuf-rpc-js/README.md

 A Python of `rpc-server` with [tornado] has been implemented.

 #### Build:

-You need a Python 2 installed on your system; *plus* you need the language binding for your particular version of Python for Protocol Buffers syntax version `3`!
-Unfortunately, it does not seem to be available on the [PIP] repository; therefore you have to install e.g. [python2-protobuf3] using your package manager globally.
+You need a Python 2 installed on your system; *plus* you need the language binding for your particular version of Python for Protocol Buffers' syntax version `3`!
+Unfortunately, it does not seem to be available on the [PIP] repository.
+Therefore, you have to install e.g. [python2-protobuf3] using your package manager globally.
 Then you can run:

 ```bash
 cd pb-rpc-js.git && make server-py
 ```
 #### Run:

-Once compilation is done, you can run it with:
+Once compilation is done, you can execute:

 ```bash
 cd pb-rpc-js.git && ./example/server/py/rpc-server --logging